Erik Josten: Powers and abilities

 After Nefaria had consolidated his ionic energy to be predominant, Eric gained access to the fullest effect of his latent abilities.
-As his ionic force meshes with the growth particles in his system; Goliath also has access to certain abilities Simon and Nefaria do not, such as extra-dimensional breech generation, which can be turned against him if he grows too large or has his energy polarity shifted.
-Becoming pure ionic energy much like the Nefaria and Wonder Man; making him powerful enough to stalemate two superhero teams.
+As his ionic force meshes with the growth particles in his system; Goliath also has access to certain abilities which Simon and Nefaria do not have, such as extra-dimensional breech generation, which can be turned against him if he grows too large or has his energy polarity shifted.
+Becoming pure ionic energy much like Nefaria and Wonder Man; making him powerful enough to stalemate two superhero teams.
 Able to fly by force of will, maintain increased physicals while at normal height, lacking the need for physical sustenance and absorb, transfer or manipulate ionic energy at will.

-After his energy form became unstable and he exploded, Atlas started using the crippled Dallas Riorden as an anchor to manifest in the living world, giving her some of his Atlas powers and an energy form to match.
-Powers beyond increased physical ability such as his size shifting, energy manipulation and flight.
+After his energy form became unstable and he exploded, Atlas started using the paraplegic Dallas Riorden as an anchor to manifest in the living world, giving her some of his Atlas powers and an energy form to match.
+Powers beyond increased physical ability, such as his size shifting, energy manipulation and flight.
 Even while separated from her, Eric could still bestow on Riorden some of his ionic energy, giving her both mobility and slightly enhanced conditioning back.

 Josten is a good hand-to-hand combatant, having received combat training in armed and unarmed offense when working both in the military and as a mercenary.
-He's an able pilot and aviation specialist, capable of flying most any kind of aerodynamic vehicle.
+He is an able pilot and aviation specialist, capable of flying most any kind of aerodynamic vehicle.
 And while preferring to serve rather than lead, Mr. Josten also excels as a combat strategist while on the field.

 Family

 Erik's parents were farmers who lost their farm as a result of Erik's crimes as Power Man making the news.
 No one in their town would do business with the Jostens.
 His older brother Carl became an alcoholic and a gambling addict.
 His younger sister Lindy was killed when she was 14 years old and Erik was 17.
 She tried to follow him and his friends on her bike and was eventually hit by a car.
 His younger brother Conrad was so ashamed of Erik that he ran away and changed his name.
-Carl was murdered by a loanshark he owed money to.
+Carl was murdered by a loan shark he owed money to.
 Conrad was inducted into the Redeemers and took Erik's previous codename Smuggler and was given a suit that allowed him to access the darkforce dimension.
 Conrad and the majority of the Redeemers were killed by the villain Graviton.
-Years later Zemo coerced Erik into betraying the Thunderbolts by offering to save Conrad from the darkforce dimension.
+Years later Zemo coerced Erik into betraying the Thunderbolts by offering to save Conrad from the Darkforce Dimension.
 Conrad briefly serves a member of the Thunderbolts alongside Erik and they made peace with their past.